CHI-CityTech/Blended-Reality-Performance-System/SeaChange360/InvestigatingHangingSolutions.md

 6. **Blackout Environment**: The installation will take place in a controlled lighting environment, with glow strips for minimal orientation lighting.
 7. **Audience Interaction**: Allow for audience movement within and around the installation without compromising visual integrity.

-Testing and prototyping will occur in Weeks 2–4 of January 2025 at City Tech's sound stage, leveraging its grid and tracks to develop and optimize the system.
+Testing and prototyping will occur in Weeks 2–4 of January 2025 at City Tech's sound stage, leveraging its installed infrastructure to develop and optimize the system.

 ---